MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/create-an-azure-service-principal-azure-cli.md

 >
 > By default, `az ad sp create-for-rbac` assigns the [Contributor](/azure/role-based-access-control/built-in-roles#contributor) role to the service principal at the subscription scope.
 To reduce your risk of a compromised service principal, assign a more specific role and narrow the scope to a resource or resource group.
 See [Steps to add a role assignment](/azure/role-based-access-control/role-assignments-steps) for more information.
 >
-> In a future release, `az ad sp create-for-rbac` will NOT create a 'Contributor' role assignment by default.
+> In a future release, `az ad sp create-for-rbac` will NOT create a **Contributor** role assignment by default.
 If needed, use the `--role` argument to explicitly create a role assignment.

 ### Password-based authentication